OpenDSA/OpenDSA-DevStack/README.md

 ## Connect to Vagrant VM Database:

-During development it is convenient to connect to `opendsa` and `codeworkout` databases from your host machine using [MySQL Workbench](https://www.mysql.com/products/workbench/).
+During development, it is convenient to connect to `opendsa` and `codeworkout` databases from your host machine using [MySQL Workbench](https://www.mysql.com/products/workbench/).
 Once you installed MySQL Workbench create a new connection to Vagrant VM Database using the following setup:

 - Connection Name: OpenDSA-Devstack
 - Connection Method: Standard TCP/IP over SSH